Craig Morgan

-Craig Morgan Greer (born July 17, 1964) is an American country music artist.
-A veteran of the United States Army as a forward observer, Morgan began his musical career in 2000 on Atlantic Records, releasing his self-titled debut album for that label before the closure of its Nashville division in 2000.
+Craig Morgan Greer is an American country music artist.

+Morgan began his musical career in 2000 on Atlantic Records, releasing his self-titled debut album for that label before the closure of its Nashville division in 2000.
 In 2002, Morgan signed to the independent Broken Bow Records, on which he released three studio albums: 2003's I Love It, 2005's My Kind of Livin', and 2006's Little Bit of Life.
 These produced several chart hits, including "That's What I Love About Sunday", which spent four weeks at the top of the Billboard country charts while also holding the No. 1 position on that year's Billboard Year-End chart for the country format.
 A greatest hits package followed in mid-2008 before Morgan signed to BNA Records and released That's Why later that same year.
 After exiting BNA, Morgan signed with Black River Entertainment and released This Ole Boy in 2012, followed by A Whole Lot More to Me in 2016.

 Morgan has charted seventeen times on the Billboard country charts.
 Besides "That's What I Love About Sunday", six more of his singles have reached that chart's top ten: "Almost Home", "Redneck Yacht Club", "Little Bit of Life", "International Harvester", "Love Remembers", and "Bonfire".

 Biography

-Craig Morgan Greer was born in Kingston Springs, Tennessee, on July 17, 1964.
+Craig Morgan Greer was born in Kingston Springs, Tennessee.
 He became an emergency medical technician at age 18.
-He served on active duty for nine and a half years in the US Army as a member of the 101st and 82nd Airborne Divisions and remained in the reserves for another six and a half years.
+He served on active duty for nine and a half years in the US Army as a member of the 101st and 82nd Airborne Divisions and remained in the Army Reserve for another six and a half years.
+He took part in the U.S. Invasion of Panama in 1989.
+On July 29, 2023, Morgan re-enlisted in the US Army Reserve while on stage at the Grand Ole Opry.
+The oath of enlistment was administered by Gen. Andrew Poppas, commander of the United States Army Forces Command while Command Sergeant Major Todd Sims and Senator Marsha Blackburn stood by him on stage.
+It was in fact Senator Blackburn who played a key role in Morgan's re-enlistment.